mholyjr/bh-openapi-mcp/README.md

 ## Features

 - MCP server implementation using `@modelcontextprotocol/sdk`
-- Tool for retrieving YAML schema definitions by name
+- Tool for retrieving YAML schema definitions by name and project from a private GitHub repository
 - TypeScript-based codebase
-- Example integration with OpenAPI schemas (see `schemas/` directory)
+- Fetching schemas directly from `@behavio/behavio-api-docs` repository to keep the data up-to-date

 ## Project Structure

 - `src/` - Source code for the MCP server and helpers
-- `schemas/` - OpenAPI YAML schema files
 - `build/` - Compiled output
 - `package.json` - Project configuration and dependencies